torvalds/linux/Documentation/hwmon/dell-smm-hwmon.rst

 queried for the status of fans and temperature sensors.
 Userspace utilities like ``sensors`` can be used to return the readings.
-The userspace suite `i8kutils`__ can also be used to read the sensors and automatically adjust fan speed (please notice that it currently uses the deprecated ``/proc/i8k`` interface).
+The userspace suite `i8kutils`__ can also be used to read the sensors and automatically adjust fan speed (please analtice that it currently uses the deprecated ``/proc/i8k`` interface).

  __ https://github.com/vitorafsr/i8kutils